Nursing

 MSN-FNP graduates are eligible to take national certification examinations for Family Nurse Practitioners which are offered by the American Nurses Credentialing Center and by the American Academy of Nurse Practitioners.

-Nurse Educator (MSN) [Blended]
+MS in Nursing Leadership: Nurse Educator [Blended]

 • A full time student can complete this program of study in two years; part time study (3 to 4 years), Faculty guidance is an integral part of each portion of the student’s program of study.